 Fishing Calendar – Nootka Sound

 Check fisheries postings online for openings and closures for all salmon, bottom fish, and shellfish opportunities as they are all subject to change at any time.
-Anglers can refer to our web site from mid-April through September for our weekly fishing reports, tips on when to fish, including tackle and “hot spot” information.
+Anglers can refer to our web site from mid-April through September for our monthly fishing reports, tips on when to fish, including tackle and “hot spot” information.

 Anglers who dare to venture to the outside waters can expect some limited access to early Columbia River chinook, as well as local feeder spring salmon.
 Good prawning, crabbing, and oyster harvest opportunities do exist.

 Try trolling in the 60 to 90-foot range for salmon, and just off the bottom for lings and halibut; or stop and jig for all species of bottom fish along the kelp beds and on rocky bottom structure.

 Outside waters give anglers some access to early Columbia River chinook.
 Great prawning, crabbing, and oyster harvest opportunities also exist.

 Stop and jig for all species of bottom fish along the kelp beds and on rocky bottom structure.
 More so than in the month of April, there are increased opportunities for Columbia River migratory springs and feeders further into the inlets.